ropensci-archive/Rclean/README.md

 - We created **Rclean** to help scientists more *easily* write "cleaner" code
 - [Rclean](https://github.com/ProvTools/Rclean) provides a simple way
   get the code you need to produce a specific result
-- **Rclean** uses data provenance tp capture what your code actually does when it’s running and then allows you to pull out the essential code that produces specific outputs.
+- **Rclean** uses data provenance to capture what your code actually does when it’s running and then allows you to pull out the essential code that produces specific outputs.
 - By focusing in on the specific results you want, **Rclean** let’s